davebulaval/BanditSum/README.md

                 ├── dailymail_wayback_validation_urls.txt
                 └── readme
 ```
+5. Run `pickle_glove.py` to parse and pickle the Glove vectors.
 5. Download the [ROUGE-1.5.5](https://github.com/andersjo/pyrouge) repository

    5.1 Move the ROUGE-1.5.5 repository from pyrouge/tools into data/Scisoft

    5.2 You will now have `data/SciSoft/ROUGE-1.5.5/{bunch of files}`

-4. Be sure to have created the approprieted folders names
+> Be sure to have created the approprieted folders names
 3. Run `dataLoader.main` to pickle the data
 4. Run `main.py` to train the model